angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 1. Draw Cavern of Souls for the turn
 1. Cycle SW, draw X
 1. Cycle SW, draw TO
-1. Play Cavern, name Wizard, cast TO with one card left in your library
+1. Play Cavern, name *Wizard*, cast TO with one card left in your library

 This is one example of many possible scenarios you can use Brainstorm in a pile in order to give flexibility on how it can be played out.